Some notes on concentration for $\alpha$-subexponential random variables: Random Tensors

-A key step in the proofs of \cite{Ver19} is a maximal inequality which simultaneously controls the tails of $\prod_{i=1}^k \lVert X_i \rVert_2$, $k = 1, \ldots, d$.
-In \cite{Ver19}, these results are stated for subgaussian random variables, i.\,e. $\alpha=2$.
-Generalizing them to any order $\alpha \in (0,2]$ is not hard.
+To continue, note that $\lVert X \rVert_2 = \prod_{i=1}^d \lVert X_i \rVert_2$.
+A key step in the proofs of \cite{Ver19} is a maximal inequality which simultaneously controls the tails of $\prod_{i=1}^k \lVert X_i \rVert_2$, $k = 1, \ldots, d$, where the $X_i$ have independent subgaussian components, i.\,e.\ $\alpha=2$.
+Generalizing these results to any order $\alpha \in (0,2]$ is not hard.
 The following preparatory lemma extends \cite[Lemma 3.1]{Ver19}.
+Note that in the proof (given in the appendix again), we apply Proposition \ref{proposition:EuclideanNormVector}.